Our aim is to provide you access to various resources to prepare you for a successful completion of the NCLEX- RN examination.

 Requirements for the NCLEX exam

-Completion of an accredited and board approved nursing program
+- Completion of a board approved nursing program

-Submission of an application for licensure to the board of nursing where you wish to be licensed.
+- Submission of an application for licensure to the board of nursing.

 NCLEX Prep courses